The Real Impact on Kids When Parents Split

 So specifically what are the problems we are talking about when we look at what can happen to children if the parents are not willing to or can’t behave?
-When parents are unwilling to act responsibly in a divorce they are more like to have children.
+When parents are unwilling to act responsibly in a divorce their children are impacted significantly.

-- Who are more likely to go through a divorce themselves when they become adults
+- Go through a divorce themselves when they become adults

 - Higher odds of starting to smoke marijuana before the age of 18 and more likely to take other illegal drugs

 - A higher likelihood of developing ADHD and depression